 02 of 09

 Not just for garden lovers, but also history buffs, Virginia Garden Week provides a rare opportunity to step inside some of Virginia’s most prestigious private homes to tour their fabulous gardens.
+2019's Virginia Garden Week runs from April 27 to May 4, 2019.

 Each tour features four to seven sites and showcases a wide range of garden types including formal gardens, walled gardens, cottage gardens, cutting gardens, annual and perennial gardens, herb gardens, water gardens, and even secret gardens.